WEB3-GForce/VOTE/README.md

 ### In progress / to-do:

 - database
-  - adding member stances, bills, relations, and groups
+  - adding stances, relations, and groups
 - proofing the code ~ trying to run the entire system
 - make sure the following functions work: